 - Mountain biking at Sohilya Village

-A) Meghalaya is one of the safest states in India for solo travellers.
-The state hasn't seen any insurgencies and so it makes for a good destination for someone who wants to escape from the daily hustle and bustle of city life.
+Meghalaya is one of the safest states in India for solo travelers.
+The state hasn't seen any insurgencies, and so it makes for a good destination for someone who wants to escape the daily hustle and bustle of city life.

-A) To avoid the rush it is recommended to get a VIP pass from the counter, which opens in the morning at around 7:00 A.M. and charges Rs.
+To avoid the rush, it is recommended to get a VIP pass from the counter, which opens in the morning at around 7:00 a.m. and charges Rs.
 500 per person.
-After purchasing the ticket from the counter, you will be allotted time for darshan within next one hour, until then wait in the private waiting room on temple premises.
-Noted: If pilgrims have any delay or postpone the darshan timings of opulent deity Sri Venkateswara (Balaji) can be booked for midnight viewing by paying extra charge of Rs 3000/- per head.
+After purchasing the ticket from the counter, you will be allotted time for darshan within the next hour.
+Until then, wait in the private waiting room on temple premises.
+Noted: If pilgrims have any delay or postpone the darshan timings of the opulent deity Sri Venkateswara (Balaji), they can be booked for midnight viewing by paying an extra charge of Rs 3000 per head.